Tips for safer manual handling practices in your workplace

-The reality is that it is more than common that manual handling – any activity that requires effort to lift, move, push, pull, carry, hold or restrain any object – isn’t managed as well as it could be in most workplaces.
-This is especially true for industries like the retail sector where associated risks and hazards are higher due to the nature of the business – need to be particularly aware.
+Industries like the retail sector – where associated risks and hazards are higher due to the nature of the business – need to be particularly aware.
 Workers regularly lift and move stock around from storeroom to display to customers, increasing risks.

 Whilst most managers and workers understand safe lifting principles like “bend you knees” and “keep your back straight,” effective management of manual handling in the workplace extends past this.

 It is also about the layout of your display and storeroom spaces.
 It’s about using the best operational practices possible to reduce the risks.
 And it’s also about encouraging all lifting to happen with the low risk zone (see the picture below).

 Here are two simple things to consider to assist you in reducing the risks and hazards to your workers;

 Lighter items should be placed on higher shelves.
 Heavier items should be placed on shelves between shoulder and mid-thigh height, ideally at waist height.

 This said, regularly accessed items should be stored, shoulder and mid-thigh height, with infrequently accessed stock outside of this zone.

 When unpacking stock from boxes, identify ways that this can be done at hip height.
 To enable easy reach, products on the top shelves should not be stacked on top of each other.

 Change the size or weight of packaging by breaking down large loads into smaller ones, and finding out if stock is available in smaller sizes.
 Smaller loads can be lifted and handled more easily.

 How to start with better practices today